curl/everything-curl/sourcecode-web.md

 basically a souped-up a C preprocessor called [fcpp](http://daniel.haxx.se/projects/fcpp/) and a set of perl scripts.
 The man pages get converted to HTML with [roffit](http://daniel.haxx.se/projects/roffit/).
-Make sure fcpp, perl and roffit are in your $PATH.
+Make sure fcpp, perl, roffit and curl are all in your $PATH.

-Once you've cloned the git repo, you can build the web site locally with `make` in the source root tree.
+Once you've cloned the git repo the first time, invoke `sh bootstrap.sh` once to get a symlink and some some initial local files setup, and then you can build the web site locally by invoking `make` in the source root tree.

 Note that this doesn't make you a complete web site mirror, as some scripts and files are only available on the real actual site, but should give you